Pakistan’s Polio and Chikungunya Battles: Eradication and Control Efforts, Health Passage

 It is informed that the shorthand outlines provided above are based on the writer's personal shorthand theories; many viewers may perceive these outlines from a different perspective.

-About the writer
+About the author

 Ghulam Murtaza